Seek out just about any list naming the “most expensive cities in the world,” and chances are that London, England, will be on it.

 Buy an Oyster card

-The standard price for a single ride on the Tube (AKA the Underground, AKA the Subway) runs about £4.50 (equivalent to more than $7 USD!!!) within Zones 1 and 2.
+The standard price for a single ride on the Tube (AKA the Underground, AKA the metro) can be more than £6 (equivalent to more than $7 USD!!!) within Zones 1 and 2.
 That's A LOT of money to ride a train.

 And the best part?
-There are now daily price caps on fares if you pay with an Oyster card.
-During peak hours on the Tube, the price cap is £8.40, while it's £7 during off-peak hours.
+There are daily price caps on fares if you pay with an Oyster card.
+During peak hours on the Tube, the price cap is £7.70 when using a pay-as-you-go method.
 This means if you're doing a lot of sightseeing, you won't pay a bajillion dollars in transport fares.

 Taking buses instead of the Tube